Fir, Douglas Coniferous

 The seed of Douglas-fir is an important food for chickadees, red crossbill, finches (house and purple), evening grosbeak, Douglas squirrel, Townsend chipmunk, deer, meadow mice, shrews, and many other birds and mammals.
 Of course, you won't find all of these in Nebraska.

 While the tree has its share of insect and disease enemies in its natural range, it is relatively pest free in this part of the country although long periods of drought can be a problem.
-Although it is seldom used, it makes an excellent tree for windbreaks on adapted soils.
-It is also excellent for restoring eroded lands, watersheds, and strip-mined areas.
+The tree is a good choice for landscape plantings and makes a good choice for windbreaks on suitable lands.